kelbyludwig/kel.bz/content/post/authz.md

 straight-forward: a user should not be able to create, read, update, or delete data that it does not have access to.
 However, from our experience, theory tends to deviate from practice.
-Missing or incorrect access controls are a dime a dozen for applications we test and this very rarely stems from a complete lack of access controls.
+Missing or incorrect access controls are a dime a dozen for applications we test and this rarely stems from a complete lack of access controls.
 More often then not, authorization issues spring up during assessments where the application manages a complex authorization model and an incorrect assumption was made or an edge case was